mediachain/oldchain-client/README.md

 #### IPFS Configuration

-While we're transitioning to using IPFS to store all of our data, IPFS is currently only enabled if you pass in the `-i` or `--use-ipfs` flag.
-This will send raw metadata and media files (thumbnails, etc) to IPFS via the HTTP gateway, which by default is assumed to be running on the same machine as the client.
+While we're transitioning to using ipfs to store all of our data, ipfs is currently only used for binary assets (thumbnails, etc) and raw metadata.

-When IPFS is enabled, the client will still connect to the datastore RPC service, since mediachain records and the journal blockchain are not yet being stored in IPFS.
+You can opt-out of storing things in ipfs by passing the `--disable-ipfs` flag, but please note that ipfs will still be required when writing records using a translator, since it's used when resolving translators by their version ids.

-If you enable IPFS when writing data, you should also enable it when reading, otherwise thumbnails and other data may fail to load.
+By default the ipfs daemon is assumed to be running on the same machine as the client.
+Use `--ipfs-host` and `--ipfs-port` flags if you want to connect to an ipfs daemon running on another machine or on a non-standard port.

 ### Reading
 Mediachain records can be retrieved by id using the `get` command: